Is A Hot Dog A Sandwich?

 So what does this mean for the humble hot dog?

-If I was to place a sandwich and a hot dog in front of me, I could easily see that one is a hot dog, and one is a sandwich.
+If I were to place a sandwich and a hot dog in front of me, I could easily see that one is a hot dog and the other is a sandwich.

 I don’t see a sandwich and another sandwich with a frankfurter filling it.